oskar-gmerek/finalCapstone/task_manager/README.md

 4. Run the script using a Python interpreter `python student_register.py` from student_register folder.

 ## Usage
-Run program `python student_register.py`
- Use prompt menu to navigate.
+Run program `python student_register.py` and use prompt menu to navigate.

  ### User Registration
 - To register a new user, run the program and choose the option to register.